 We are a real estate investment trust ("REIT") that invests primarily in omni-channel grocery-anchored neighborhood and community shopping centers that have a mix of creditworthy national, regional, and local retailers that sell necessity-based goods and services in strong demographic markets throughout the United States.
-In addition to managing our own shopping centers, our third-party investment management business provides comprehensive real estate and asset management services to two unconsolidated institutional joint ventures, in which we have a partial ownership interest, and one private fund (collectively, the "Managed Funds") as of March 31, 2022.
+In addition to managing our own shopping centers, our third-party investment management business provides comprehensive real estate and asset management services to two unconsolidated institutional joint ventures, in which we have a partial ownership interest, and one private fund (collectively, the "Managed Funds") as of June 30, 2022.

-As of March 31, 2022, we wholly-owned 269 real estate properties.
-Additionally, we owned a 14% interest in Grocery Retail Partners I LLC ("GRP I"), a joint venture that owned 20 properties, and a 20% equity interest in Necessity Retail Partners ("NRP"), a joint venture that owned one property.
+As of June 30, 2022, we wholly-owned 269 real estate properties.
+Additionally, we owned a 14% interest in Grocery Retail Partners I LLC ("GRP I"), a joint venture that owned 20 properties.